MODSetter/SurfSense/README.md

 SurfSense now supports uploading various file types.
 To enable this feature, please set up the Unstructured.io library + its prerequisites.
 You can follow the setup guide here: https://github.com/Unstructured-IO/unstructured?tab=readme-ov-file#installing-the-library

 #### Podcast Support
+- SurfSense internally uses https://github.com/souzatharsis/podcastfy for generation podcasts.
+Thanks to original author to let me use his library.

-Make sure you correctly setup `ffmpeg`  in your system so mering of audios can happen.
+- Make sure you correctly setup `ffmpeg`  in your system so merging of audio's can happen.

 ---